eficode-academy/istio-katas/08-distributed-tracing.md

 The traffic flow in our sentences application is pretty simple with low complexity.
-But in much more complex system with a much more complicated traffic flow and many more service the ability of the envoy proxy to provide traces without changes required at the application level is quite powerful.
+But in much more complex system with a much more complicated traffic flow and many more services, the ability of the envoy proxy to provide traces without changes required at the application level is quite powerful.

-As an example you will create an ingress gateway and virtual service to route external traffic through it to the sentences service.
+As an example you will create an IngressGateway and VirtualService to route external traffic through it to the sentences service.

 First create a file called `sentences-ingress-gw.yaml` in the directory